 “A functionally extinct species may still exist but has declined so much that the population is no longer viable.”

 The heart of my work shines a light on the loss of the Ash tree due to the Emerald Ash Borer.
 I’ve gathered trunks, slabs, and branches from felled ash and peeled the bark away to expose the borers’ calling card: beautiful, curvaceous galleries etched by the borers’ progeny.
 Inspired by the Japanese art of Kintsugi, I’ve embraced the wood’s flaws and imperfections in an effort to reveal a stronger, more honest interpretation.
 In place of broken pottery, I gather pieces of broken ash trees.
 In place of gold, I bind the spirit of the ash with sister woods: mahogany, walnut, cherry, oak and hickory.
+I create sculptures that draw attention to the tree’s journey in an attempt to preserve a piece of its existence before it is lost forever.

 As my work has evolved, I have begun to incorporate found wooden antiquities into my pieces.
 These items are beautiful in their craftsmanship and functionality, but long since discontinued for more easily produced ware.
 To me, their functional extinction mirrors that of the ash tree.